Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

-which is also the theta lift of the trivial representation of $G$.
-This completes the proof. \end{proof} From now on, we assume that $n>0$.
-We first reduce the proof of Theorem \ref{Local-Compare} to the case of $L$-parameters of good parity.
-Recall that we can write $\phi=\varphi+\phi_0+(\varphi^c)^\vee$ as in (\ref{almosttempered}), where $\phi_0$ is of good parity. \begin{lemma} Assume that Theorem \ref{Local-Compare} holds for $\phi_0$.
-Then it also holds for $\phi$. \end{lemma} \begin{proof} Let $\sigma\in\Pi_{\theta(\phi)}(H)$.
-By Lemma \ref{Irr-nonStdMod}
+Here in Case U, $\chi$ is the character of $E^1$ corresponding to $\chi_V$ by the LLC for torus.
+It is easy to see that $\sigma_1$ is also the theta lift of the trivial representation of $G$.
+This completes the proof. \end{proof}

+From now on, we assume that $\dim V>0$.
+We first reduce the proof of Theorem \ref{T:APack-MultiFree} and Theorem \ref{Local-Compare} to the case of good parity.
+Given an almost tempered $L$-parameter $\phi$ of $G$, we can write it as